 More than a billion of the Colonel’s “finger lickin’ good” chicken dinners are served annually in more than 80 countries and territories around the world and now, thanks to Secret Copycat Restaurant Recipes, in your home. 🙂

-KFC Honey BBQ Wings
+KFC Honey Barbecued Wings Recipe

-- 20 Chicken Wings, tips removed
+- 20 Chicken Wings tips removed

 - 2 cups Flour

 - 1 Bottle KC Masterpiece Original BBQ Sauce

 - Wash the chicken wings, then remove the wing tips.
 Cut the other two pieces in half.
 Shake off the excess water.

 - Place the eggs and milk in a bowl and mix well.
 Set aside.